notfy111/The-Moral-Machine/README.md

 # Final-Project
 ## To swerve or not to swerve, that is the question.
-An extension of the Moral Machine Project
+An extension of MIT's Moral Machine Experiment.

 ## Example Scenario